How to Identify Your Bach Trumpet: Classic Edition - Houghton Horns

 Changes are coming

-As mentioned at the top of the article, Bach is introducing a brand new lineup of Stradivarius trumpets.
-We will be reporting on these new trumpets very soon, but in the meantime, stop by Houghton Horns and try out one of our awesome Strads today!
+As mentioned at the top of the article, Bach has introduced a brand new lineup of Stradivarius trumpets.
+Stop by Houghton Horns and try out one of our awesome Strads today!

 A more inclusive article including Bach C, D, Eb, etc. instruments, bell types, and serial number dates would be appreciated.